rust-lang/blog.rust-lang.org/posts/inside-rust/2019-10-11-AsyncAwait-Not-Send-Error-Improvements.md

----
-layout: post
++++
+layout = "post"
-title: "Improving async-await's \"Future is not Send\" diagnostic"
+title = "Improving async-await's \"Future is not Send\" diagnostic" author = "David Wood" description = "Highlighting a diagnostic improvement for async-await" team = "the Async Foundations WG <https://rust-lang.github.io/compiler-team/working-groups/async-await/>"
-author: David Wood
-description: "Highlighting a diagnostic improvement for async-await"
-team: the Async Foundations WG <https://rust-lang.github.io/compiler-team/working-groups/async-await/>
----
++++

 Async-await is due to hit stable in the 1.39 release (only a month away!), and as announced in the ["Async Foundations Update: Time for polish!"][previous_post] post last month, the Async